JoseLuisSR/awsmeter/README.md

   you can choose other that you have in credentials and config files.

 * **kinesis_stream_name**: The name of the Stream you have created in specific aws region.
-[Steps to create a Data Stream].(https://docs.aws.amazon.com/streams/latest/dev/tutorial-stock-data-kplkcl-create-stream.html)
+[Steps to create a Data Stream](https://docs.aws.amazon.com/streams/latest/dev/tutorial-stock-data-kplkcl-create-stream.html).

 * **partition_key**: Is a value used to distribute the data records between the shards, the stream is composed of one or more shards and each shard is a sequence of data records.
 The partition key determine which shard a given data record belongs to.
   You can choose.
 Partition keys are Unicode strings, with a maximum length limit of 256 characters for each key.
 You can choose the partition key you want.
+A [Counter](http://jmeter.apache.org/usermanual/component_reference.html#Counter) is used as partition key to distributed data records across all available shards in stream.

 * **data_record**: This the information/message that is going publish in Kinesis Data Stream.
 Data record is composed of a